Continuing Education Activity

 3. Biliary leaks are another complication, subdivided into peritoneal or pleural biliary leaks.

 4. Pneumothorax can occur with a right-sided approach.
 Management includes sequential chest X-rays.
 If the patient remains stable, observation may be adequate; if not, a chest tube may be necessary.

 Other significant complications may arise when performing percutaneous biliary work but are usually related to the management of biliary pathology.

 Patients who present with jaundice, fever, and right upper quadrant pain should undergo evaluation for obstructive biliary disease utilizing serology and cross-sectional imaging.
-If a diagnosis is possible with cross-sectional imaging, the interprofessional team should consider whether or not ERCP or percutaneous cholangiography is more appropriate.
+If a diagnosis is not possible with cross-sectional imaging, the interprofessional team should consider whether or not ERCP or percutaneous cholangiography is more appropriate.
 It is important to determine the overall goal of patient management based on the patient’s clinical presentation and comorbidities.
-Collaboration with all members of the health care team is essential to ensure that successful diagnosis and the appropriate management takes place.
-An operating room nurse can prepare the patient for the procedure, and also provide post-procedural care and monitoring, reporting to the clinicians of any changes in status.
-Interprofessional cooperation will enhance the effectiveness of hepatic cholangiography, and improve the process as well as the subsequent care through accurate diagnosis leading to better-targeted treatment.
+Collaboration with all members of the health care team is essential to ensure that successful diagnosis and the appropriate management take place.
+A radiology nurse can prepare the patient for the procedure and provide post-procedural care and monitoring, reporting to the clinicians of any changes in status.
+Interprofessional cooperation will enhance the effectiveness of hepatic cholangiography and improve the process as well as the subsequent care through accurate diagnosis leading to better-targeted treatment.
 [Level 5]